Current Lab Members & Affiliates

 Jessie is interested in studying marine trophic ecology through a chemistry lens, with a particular focus on gelatinous organisms.
 Jessie received B.S. degrees in geology and chemistry from the University of Wisconsin in 2010 and a M.S. degree in marine science from KAUST in Saudi Arabia in 2012, under Dr. Michael Berumen.
 After a stint in industry, Jessie has returned to marine science at OIMB, where she is working on the trophic ecology of gelatinous zooplankton.

-Elizabeth Diehl, PhD Student, OIMB
+Elizabeth Diehl, PhD Candidate, OIMB

 Rhodalyn Tetteh; PhD Candidate, ESSP, OIMB